argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 # Description

 The goal of this implementation is to provide an example of how one can integrate a python-based, machine learning framework within a computational physics (PDE) solver.
-The kernel is executed on the device where critical field data resides.
+Like most GPU-enabled solvers, the physics kernel is executed on the device where critical field data resides.
 This implementation makes use of the [CuPY](https://cupy.dev/) framework to perform in-situ analysis on the device, thereby, avoiding the cost of data movement to host.
 Furthermore, this example demonstrates how to couple the ML workflow with an application that uses a performance-portability abstraction layer, [OCCA](https://github.com/libocca/occa),  which executes physics kernels on the device.

 ## Requirements